-- 2. Open the hood and inspect it on the underside for any sharp burrs-especially if you drilled out the support braces.
-De-burr them with your grinding disc.
-If any pop rivets didn't turn out to your satisfaction (e.g., you had a gap) you can remove them.
+- 2. If any pop rivets didn't turn out to your satisfaction (e.g., you had a gap), you can remove them.
 Open the hood and grind off the underside of the offending pop rivet.
 Then take a hammer and a 1/16" dia punch (or a nail) and knock out the rivet from the underside. - 3.
 Remove the towels from across your engine and across your windshield.
 Careful: These will have metal dust and sharp flakes in them, so don't spill them into the engine compartment or onto the vehicle!
 Use a shop vac to completely clean these areas.